An entire survey or specific groups of questions can be randomized in question settings.

-Randomizing questions and selection options is an effective way to combat survey order effects, i.e. responses changing based on the order the questions are presented in.
-Phonic allows you to randomize an entire survey, groups of questions, or selection options within a question.
+Randomizing questions is an effective way to combat survey order effects, i.e. responses changing based on the order the questions are presented in.
+Phonic allows you to randomize an entire survey or specific groups of questions.

 It is common to use random groups to break up different survey sections.
 For example, if you ask your respondents about two topics: sailboat terminology, and personal finance.
 You might choose to create one random group for the sailboat questions and another for the finance questions to keep each topic separate.

 To use group randomization go into question settings.
 In "Randomization", use the drop down to create a new group.

 This group will appear as "Group 1".
 For each question that you would like to be randomized in Group 1, change the dropdown from "None" to "Group 1".